rebing/graphql-laravel/Readme.md

 ### Eager loading relationships

-The fifth argument passed to a query's resolve method is a Closure which returns an instance of `Rebing\GraphQL\Support\SelectFields` which you can use to retrieve keys from the request.
-The following is an example of using this information to eager load related Eloquent models.
+The `Rebing\GraphQL\Support\SelectFields` class allows to eager load related Eloquent models.

-This way only the required fields will be queried from the database.
+Only the required fields will be queried from the database.

+The class can be instanciated by typehinting `SelectFields $selectField` in your resolve method.

+You can also construct the class by typehinting a `Closure`.
 The Closure accepts an optional parameter for the depth of the query to analyse.

 Your Query would look like: